JochenHayek/misc/using_timestamps_in_filenames/README.md

 create_snapshot_from_OOXML.sh
 =============================
-assuming the file in question is a Microsoft .xslx or .docx or ... file (actually a ZIP file containing docProps/core.xml) create a copy of a file (the snapshot) using cp:coreProperties/dcterms:modified .
+assuming the file in question is a Microsoft .xslx (Excel) or .docx (Word) or .vsdx (Visio/Drawing) or ... file (actually a ZIP file containing docProps/core.xml) create a copy of a file (the snapshot) using cp:coreProperties/dcterms:modified resp. cp:coreProperties/dcterms:created .

 \*-suggest-rename-*.sh
 =====================